jamaps/ggr424-2022/README.md

-# ggr424-2022

-Course material for **Transportation Geography & Planning**, a 4th year course in the Department of Geography & Planning at the University of Toronto
+Course material for **Transportation Geography & Planning** (GGR424), a 4th year course running from 01/2022 to 04/2022 in the Department of Geography & Planning at the University of Toronto